 "Status understood my aspirations for the future.
 They made it possible to open new doors and create opportunities that I didn't know existed."

-Status offers an indudualised service to people with a disability seeling employment.
-We provide DES services across South Australia Victoria and Victoria and Victoria Premiantle Carnington Elizabeth Premiantle Carnington Elizabeth Premiantle Carnington Elizabeth Premiantle Carnington Manorr Mirrabooka Moobury Rockingham Route Moobury Rockingham Rou
+Status offers an individualised service to people with a disability seeking employment.
+We provide DES services across South Australia, Victoria and Western Australia in the following locations: